thedogwiththedataonit/agent-chat-starter/README.md

 ### Super Easy to Start

-Get your AI chatbot running in **under 2 minutes** with zero configuration:
+Get your AI email generator running in **under 2 minutes** with zero configuration:

 1. **One-Click Deploy** - Click the button below to instantly deploy to Vercel
 2. **Zero Setup** - No API keys or configuration needed - AI Gateway handles everything
-3. **Start Chatting** - Your chatbot is live with provider-agnostic AI support
+3. **Start Creating** - Your email generator is live with provider-agnostic AI support

 ### One-time setup